Avenida Corrientes Bookstores

 Buenos Aires’ bookstore hotspot

 Every bookstore has its own history and character, but all of them proudly display extensive collections of works by Argentine and Latin American authors and artists, as well as North American and classical European works, calendars, and CDs.
-Very few of them have any English language sections, although if you dig around you should find a few English offerings here and there.
+Very few of them have any English language sections, although if you dig around you should find a few English offerings.

-Most of the bookstores have primarily new books, and some used books too.
-With books scattered here, there and everywhere, presentation is not a priority – very different to more upscale bookstore chains in Buenos Aires like Boutique del Libro or El Ateneo.
+Most of the bookstores deal primarily in new books, but you’ll find some used books as well.
+With books scattered here, there and everywhere, presentation is not a priority – very different to more upscale bookstore chains in Buenos Aires like El Ateneo.

-If you don’t read Spanish, you’re probably still going to enjoy perusing the stores simply because they are unique in their atmosphere and awesome in their vast quantity of texts.
+If you don’t read Spanish, it is still enjoyable to peruse the stores simply because they are unique in their atmosphere and awesome in their vast quantity of texts.
 You could always get a children’s book or calendar as a souvenir.
-Or maybe it’s about time you learned to read Spanish!
-It’s a beautiful language that is truly rich in expressions and has hundreds of years of literary heritage.
+Or maybe it’s about time you learned to read Spanish… after all, it’s a language that is truly rich in expressions and has hundreds of years of literary heritage.

-Here are some of my favorite spots for book-hunting on Corrientes.
+Here are some excellent spots for book-hunting on Corrientes.
 The best way to visit them is to start at the Obelisco (subway station Carlos Pellegrini, on Av.
 9 de Julio) and walk up Corrientes going westward (towards Av.
 Callao).
 The places listed below go in order from east to west so you can follow them like a walking tour.
-You could spend thirty minutes briefly poking your head into them, or an entire afternoon going through the immense selections…
+You could spend thirty minutes briefly poking your head into them, or an entire afternoon going through the immense selections.

 Obel Libros

-This modest bookstore has been in operation for about ten years and is run by a friendly middle-aged man who will be excited to practice his English with you.
+This modest bookstore has been in operation for about a decade and is run by a friendly middle-aged man who will be excited to practice his English with you.
 The special items you will find here are encyclopedias for students, books focusing on Latin American social and economic matters, and used novels.
-Books are AR$15-30 on average.

-If you want professional guides for things such as computers, culinary arts, tourism, and hostelry (in Spanish), Cuspide offers a wide range of these books.
-It also has the usual offerings of cheaply produced novels and non-fiction books, ranging between about AR$20 and AR$40.
+If you want professional guides for things such as computers, culinary arts, tourism, and hostelry (in Spanish, of course), Cuspide offers a wide range of these books.
+It also has the usual offerings of cheaply produced novels and non-fiction books.

 At Lucas you will find a good selection of well-kept used books, which might interest collectors or book sellers.
 Also here are plenty of children’s books.

-A nice gift idea would be one of the colorful cookbooks with recipes for traditional porteño favorites.
-You can even find a few cookbooks in English, such as one that explains methods for the traditional Argentine asado (barbeque).
+Are you looking for a gift?
+Pick up one of the colorful cookbooks with recipes for traditional porteño favorites.
+You may even find a few cookbooks in English, or even one that explains methods for the traditional Argentine asado (barbeque).
 Also at Hernandez is a great collection of art books, with a focus on artists from Argentina and Buenos Aires.
-There is no English section here.

 While you are bookstore-hopping, watch out for the plenty of artisans who set up their displays on the sidewalks of Corrientes.
-Also you’ll walk by some of Buenos Aires’ famous theaters, so you could inquire about the latest spectacles.
+Also you’ll walk by some of Buenos Aires’ famous theaters – inquire there about the latest spectacles.

 woo hoo! rachel is back!